-105 RCACC is one of the two Cadet Units that belong to the 7th Toronto Regiment’s family.
+105 RCACC is one of two Cadet Units that belong to the 7th Toronto Regiment, RCA family.
 Located in Streetsville (Mississauga) Ontario, the Cadet Corps currently boasts a total of almost one hundred youth members.
 As a Training Unit, our objective within the Canadian Cadet Organization is to develop life skills for Canadian youth.
-This cannot be done without a dedicated staff.
+This cannot be done without dedicated staffs.

-Much of what we do is not funded by National Defense nor the Canadian Armed Forces.
-The Corps Support Committee is integral in fundraising to pay rent and utilities of our Local Headquarters, Russell Langmaid Streetsville Cadet Centre as well as supplemental activities and bussing.
-Without their generated revenue streams, we could not operate.
+Much of what we do are not funded by National Defense nor the Canadian Armed Forces.
+The Corps Support Committee is integral in fundraising to pay rent and utilities of our Local Headquarters, Russell Langmaid Streetsville Cadet Centre as well as supplemental activities.
+Without the revenue streams they generate, we could not operate.

 Currently there are eighteen volunteers and six Officers dedicated to making this program educational and challenging for the youth members.
 Below are Corps related biographies for most of these individuals.

-Cadet Master Warrant Officer Gabriel D’Souza is the Regimental Sergeant-Major.
-He joined the Royal Canadian Army Cadet program with 105 – 7th Toronto Regiment, RCA since he was 12, and is currently in his 5th year in the cadet program.
+Cadet Chief Warrant Officer Gabriel D’Souza is the Regimental Sergeant-Major.
+He joined the Royal Canadian Army Cadet program with 105 – 7th Toronto Regiment, RCA since he was 12, and is currently in his 6th year in the cadet program.

 During his time in cadets, he has been active as a leader, volunteer, and learner.
 Through the Royal Canadian Army Cadet Expedition Program, he has learned how to become an effective leader, became proficient at field training, navigation, trekking, and wilderness survival.
 He has planned several unit exercises and assisted with the execution of those exercises.
 Within the unit, he has an extensive history of community volunteerism including leading various community clean-up efforts, Remembrance Day, Remembrance Vigil, among others.

-In Summer 2018, C/MWO D’Souza has been selected to attend the prestigious Leadership and Challenge Course at Rocky Mountain Army Cadet Summer Training Centre in Alberta.
-Outside of cadets, C/MWO D’Souza will be starting his final year of high school this September.
+In Summer 2018, C/CWO D’Souza was selected to attend the prestigious Leadership and Challenge Course at Rocky Mountain Army Cadet Summer Training Centre in Alberta.
+Outside of cadets, C/CWO D’Souza will be finishing his final year of high school.
 He looks forward for his graduation and post-secondary education.

-Master Warrant Officer Andrew Fairhead is the Drill Sergeant-Major and Drum Major.
-Fairhead has been a member of 105 since November 2013.
+Cadet Master Warrant Officer Adeline Brotohusodo is the Drill Sergeant-Major of the 105 Army Cadet Corps and has been a member since 2013.

 He has been a part of the 105 – 7th Toronto Regiment, RCA since he was 12, and is currently serving as a Troop Sergeant-Major.
 Within the unit, he has participated in several competitive operational teams, such as the Drill Team, Biathlon Team, and have shown keen interest in expedition.
 He is regarded by his peers and superiors as exemplifying the model cadet.